6360 Sunset Blvd. Los Angeles, CA 90028 | map |

 "Pacific Theatres & The Stanley Kramer Co. express their appreciation to these noted construction and equipment specialists, whose cooperation has helped to make Pacific's Cinerama Theatre a showplace of unparalleled grandeur.
 Huber, Hunt and Nichols General Contractors • Advance Neon Co. • Alta Roofing Co. • Altec-Lansing Corp. • American Seating Co. • Ampex Corp. • Angelus Carpet Co. • C. F. Bolster Co. • J. P. Carroll Painting Contractors • Robert H. Carter Landscape Architect • Citro Lathing Co. • Cleveland Wrecking Co. • Climate Air Conditioning • The Coca-Cola Co. • C. D. Draucker Electrical Contractors • Film Effects of Hollywood, Inc. • Melvin Genser Co. • R. L. Grosh & Sons Draperies • Lihap Structural Steel Industries • Los Angeles Hardware Co. • Motion Picture Catering, Inc. • National Theatre Supply Co. • Albert G. Ruben Insurance Co. • Shine-Phillips Trucking Co. • Sinicrope & Sons • Smith Emery Testing Labs • Technicolor Corp. • Valley Crest Landscape, Inc. • Wailes Precast Concrete Corp. • Washington Ornamental Iron Works."

 A November 7, 1963 ad for the theatre's opening film.
-Thanks to Michael Coate for sharing it on
+See Michael Coate's "

-It's a Long Long Long Long List," his 2010 article about roadshow engagements for the film.
+It's a Long Long Long Long List," his 2010 article about roadshow engagements for the film that's on the site In70mm.com.

 Opening night.
 Photo: Kevin Charbeneau collection